ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Copy Local IP Button:
   - As the equipment's IP must generally belong to the same subnet as the PC to work, the equipment's IP will have a number close to the local IP.
-- Edit the IP address.
+- Edit the IP address:
+  - IPV4 addresses and DNS addresses are accepted.
 - Edit TCP/IP port:
   -The default port for modbus is 502.
 - Set the TCP/IP Protocol used: